Real People Stories – Carla‘s testimony

 Medical Consultation and Diagnosis

 I went to the HPV medical test centre at work and explained the situation to the doctor.
 He said that I suspected endometriosis and also explained the history of CA125 cancer tests in the family, as my mother had already suffered from breast cancer years ago.
-The HPV doctor examined me; I had a distended abdomen and asked for some tests.
+The doctor examined me; I had a distended abdomen and asked for some tests.

 Confirmation and Treatment

 In a short time, I had the Blood results of these tests for CA125 in hand.
-And the confirmation of an HPV-related tumour measuring seven centimetres that involved my left ovary.
+And the confirmation of a tumour measuring seven centimetres that involved my left ovary.
 And the tumour counter showed a very high value, which made me apprehensive.
-Although there was still no definitive HPV DNA diagnosis, the race began to find a specialist.
+Although there was still no definitive DNA diagnosis, the race began to find a specialist.
 This diagnosis came during the consultation I had in October 2015, three months after the initial symptoms, where I was hospitalised to remove the tumour that had ruptured.
 This total hysterectomy lasted for more than six hours.

 Recovery and Emotional Journey